meyskens/git-teamwork-guide/workflow.md

 ### The life after code review
 If you need to make changes in your code after a code review you can just do this on your Git branch!
 Just make another commit and you will see the changes appear in the PR, you will also notice that GitHub marks comments on changed lines so you can better see which comments were addressed.
+**Before merging the PR into master at least one person should have reviewed (and approved) your code!** The only exception for this is if your team counts one person.

 ### Assisted code review